Evolution of circumstellar discs in young star-forming regions: Model

 \subsubsection{Dynamical truncations}

+Circumstellar discs can be truncated in encounters with other stars in the cluster.
 We calculate a semi-analytical truncation radius based on \citet{adams2010}, who propose that the new radius of a disc after a truncating encounter is $R' \approx b/3$ where $b$ is the pericentre distance of the encounter.
 We combine this with the mass dependence of \citet{breslau2014} to define a truncation radius:

-where $m_1$ and $m_2$ are the masses of the encountering stars.
-We follow \citep{portegieszwart2016} in defining an intial collisional radius of $r_{col} = \SI{0.02}{pc}$ for all stars.
-This value is updated to $r_{col} = 0.5 r_{enc}$ after every encounter, to make sure that each encounter is only detected once within the time step.
+Here $m_1$ and $m_2$ are the masses of the encountering stars.
+We ignore the disc orientation, and the equation for truncation radius is the average truncation radius over all inclinations.
+We follow \cite{portegieszwart2016} in defining an initial collisional radius of $r_{col} = \SI{0.02}{pc}$ for all stars.
+This value is updated to $r_{col} = 0.5 r_{enc}$ after every encounter, to guarantee that each encounter is only detected once within the time step.
 Not all encounters result in disc truncation.
-If the calculated truncation radius $R'$ is larger than the current radius of an encountering disc, the disc is not affected by the encounter.
-If a disc is truncated in an encounter, we set the new radius of a disc to $R'$ by making the column density $\Sigma_{\mathrm{edge}} = \SI{e-12}{\gram\per\square\cm}$ for every disc cell outside $R'$.
+If the calculated truncation radius $R'$ exceeds the current radius of an encountering disc, the disc is not affected by the encounter.
+If a disc is truncated in an encounter, we set the new radius of a disc to $R'$ by making the column density $\Sigma_{\mathrm{edge}} = 10^{-12}\,g/cm^3$ for every disc cell outside $R'$.
 The truncated disc then continues to expand viscously.

-Dynamical encounters not only change the disc sizes and strip mass from the outskirts, but can also lead to changes in the mass distribution of the discs and mass exchange can occur between the encountering discs \citep{pfalzner2005, rosotti2014, jilkova2015, portegieszwart2016}.
-Because of our implementation of the discs (section \ref{model:discs}) we do not consider mass exchange or any other changes to the mass distribution during dynamical encounters, other than truncation.
+Dynamical encounters not only change the disc sizes and strip mass from the outskirts but can also lead to changes in the mass distribution of the discs, and mass exchange can occur between the encountering discs \citep{pfalzner2005, rosotti2014, jilkova2015, portegieszwart2016}.
+We do not consider mass exchange or changes to the mass distribution during dynamical encounters, other than truncation.
 When a disc is truncated in our model, all the mass outside its new radius $R'$ is simply lost.